JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

     ![](img/azure-function-test-app-broken.png)

 2. Press the **Send cycles updates** button to send the new telemetry.
-Press the button _multiple times_ within the same time frame of two minutes to match the query in Stream Analytics.
+Press the 'Update' button _multiple times_ within the same time frame of two minutes to match the query in Stream Analytics.

     ![](img/azure-function-test-app-broken-telemetry.png)